Data Security Year in ReviewPrint PDF

-This advisory was prepared by Seth Berman and James Gately in the Privacy and Data Security practice group and Sa’adiyah K. Masoud in the Litigation Department.
-For more information, please contact Seth, James, Sa'adiyah, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Seth Berman in the Privacy and Data Security practice group.
+For more information, please contact Seth or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.